2025 SEASON

 Pitcher - Riley Eikhoff, Coastal Carolina UniversityNCAA MCWS All-Tournament Team:

-Designated Hitter – Dean Mihos, Coastal Carolina UniversityKevin Schnall was named the American Baseball Coaches Association (ABCA)/ATEC Atlantic Region Coach of the Year, the Baseball America College Coach of the Year and the Perfect Game National Coach of the Year.
+Designated Hitter – Dean Mihos, Coastal Carolina UniversityKevin Schnall, Head Coach - was named the American Baseball Coaches Association (ABCA)/ATEC Atlantic Region Coach of the Year, the Baseball America College Coach of the Year and the Perfect Game National Coach of the Year.

-Matt Williams Named D1Baseball’s Assistant Coach of the Year
+Matt Williams, Assistant Baseball Coach / Pitching - Named D1Baseball’s Assistant Coach of the Year

 -